gatling/gatling/src/docs/content/reference/execute/cloud/admin/notifications/index.md

 {{< img src="notifications-configuration-teams-1.png" alt="Notifications Teams 1" >}}

-- The "Test" button sends a hello world message to your webhook before saving it.
+- The **Test** button sends a hello world message to your webhook before saving it.
-- "Save" persists your configuration.
+- **Save** persists your configuration.
 The next simulation runs will send a notification at the end.

 To deactivate notifications, click on the toggle, and confirm your choice.